 [Heading inserted by No. 43 of 1999 s.
 7.]

 15L.
-Meaning of “offence for which the contract worker is convicted” in this Division
+Meaning of offence for which the contract worker is convicted in this Division

 In this Division a reference to an offence for which the contract worker is convicted includes —

 (a) an offence for which the person is convicted in any part of the world; and